hackutd/jury/docs/docs/usage/deploy.md

 mongodb+srv://<username>:<password>@<url>.mongodb.net/?retryWrites=true&w=majority&appName=<app-name>
 ```

-The `username`, `url`, and `app-name` fields should be filled in already; you just have to put the password that you set in step 3 of the setup.
+The `username`, `url`, and `app-name` fields should be filled in already; you just have to put the `password` that you set in step 3 of the MongoDB setup.
 This connection string will be important later, so make sure you don't lose the password!

 :::warning
 A common issue with MongoDB is IP addresses not being whitelisted.
 Go to the console, click **Security > Network Access**.
 Click **Add IP Address** on the right and add `0.0.0.0/0` in the "Access List Entry" field.